digital-asset/daml/docs/source/app-dev/command-deduplication.rst

    .. note::
       Unless error handling retries from this step, you can use ``OFF1 = OFF0``.

 #.
-Submit the command with the following parameters (analogous to :ref:`step 3 above <dedup-bounded-step-submit>` except for the deduplication period):
+Submit the command with the following parameters (analogous to :ref:`Step 3 above <dedup-bounded-step-submit>` except for the deduplication period):

-   - Set the :ref:`command ID <<com.daml.ledger.api.v1.Commands.command_id>>` to the chosen command ID from :ref:`step 1 <dedup-bounded-step-command-id>`.
+   - Set the :ref:`command ID <<com.daml.ledger.api.v1.Commands.command_id>>` to the chosen command ID from :ref:`Step 1 <dedup-bounded-step-command-id>`.

    - Set the :ref:`deduplication offset <com.daml.ledger.api.v1.Commands.deduplication_offset>` to ``OFF0``.